ValdemarOtte/AU-Project-Portfolio-optimization/README.md

 Solid.
 Clear visualizations documenting the problem being solved and supporting the conclusions drawn.

 Report: 18.75/25 \
-Minor weaknesses: Overall good report but for some aspects the level of detail/precision could be higher
+Minor weaknesses.
+Overall good report but for some aspects the level of detail/precision could be higher.

 Final score: 93.75 / 100